 - Lyrical Dissonance: "Today" — musically (mostly) upbeat, lyrically sarcastic and based on Corgan's depression and suicidal thoughts.

 - Lyrics/Video Mismatch: "Tonight Tonight".
 The video is essentially a shot-for-shot remake of the 1902 sci-fi short A Trip to the Moon.

 - Miniscule Rocking: "Pastichio Medley" combines this with Epic Rocking in a bizarre example of both tropes.
 It consists of literally dozens of song snippets stitched together to make a twenty-three-minute piece.
 Most of the snippets last for only about ten seconds, but the last of them, "Die", consists of the same highly dissonant riff repeated for about seven minutes before reprising the riff of "X.Y.U."
 Several, though nowhere near all, of the songs in the medley were eventually released in their entirety on the re-releases of Siamese Dream, Mellon Collie and the Infinite Sadness, and The Aeroplane Flies High.

-- "17", the closing track to Adore, is seventeen seconds of lo-fi piano, which abruptly ends mid-note.
+- "17", the closing track to Adore, is seventeen seconds of lo-fi piano (excerpted from a piano-only take of their song "Blissed and Gone"), which abruptly ends mid-note.
 The booklet to the CD includes a short poem about how significant "17 seconds" can be.

 - Mohs Scale of Rock and Metal Hardness: Anywhere from a 1 ("Tonite Reprise," "Take Me Down") to 8 ("X.Y.U.," "Tales of a Scorched Earth").
 The aforementioned "X.Y.U" is arguably in a 9.
 But generally in the 2 (Tonight Tonight) to 6 (Bullet With Butterfly Wings) range.